InsultingPros/AcediaCore/docs/objects.md

 Acedia provides such classes for arrays of primitive types out of the box.
 They can be useful for passing huge arrays between objects and functions by reference, without copying their entire data every time.
-They also provide quite a few several convenience methods.
-Here is a list for `FloatArrayRef` as an example:
+They also provide several convenience methods - here is a list for `FloatArrayRef`'s methods as an example:

 | Method | Description |
 | ------ | ----------- |